GourabSN/Keyframe-Scaling-GodotAddon/README.md

 # Keyframe-Scaling
-A Godot addon help scale the keyframe of an animation to any desired length for selected tracks or all tracks.
+A Godot addon to scale the keyframes of an animation to any desired length for selected tracks or all tracks.

 ## How to Insall